St Georges Day and Its Meaning

 the county flag to this day.

-Whilst you have to concede that the general consensus on its meaning has changed considerably by this point in time, I do think we would be much better off in the hands of a real English Saint, and not some genocidal Turk with a prejudice against reptiles.
-As a pagan myself, I'm conflicted as I both identity with Edmund being Saxon, and the heathens who allegedly murdered him for belonging to a foreign faith - but despite this, perhaps with Woden's lineage through Edmund is enough to satisfy both the modern day English Heathen and Christian simultaneously.
+Whilst I will concede that the general consensus on St George's day's meaning has changed considerably by this point in time, I do think we would be much better off in the hands of a real English Saint rather than some Turk with a prejudice against reptiles.
+As a pagan myself, I'm conflicted as I both identity with Edmund being Saxon, and the heathens who allegedly murdered him for belonging to a foreign faith - but despite this, perhaps with Woden's bloodline through Edmund, it is enough to satisfy both the modern day English Heathen and Christian simultaneously.